rajeshrinet/pygl/README.md

 ![Self-propulsion of active droplets](https://raw.githubusercontent.com/rajeshrinet/pystokes-misc/master/gallery/droplets/ssi.gif)

 The above simulation is done using PyGL.
-It shows microphase separation (phase separation arrested to a length-scale) is possible in suspensions of spherical active particles.
-We show, via a scalar field theory, that the droplet growth is interrupted via a self-shearing instability due to a stress of nonequilibirum origin.
+It shows steady-state microphase separation (phase separation arrested to a length-scale) in an active scalar field theory.
+A self-shearing instability interrupts the growth of droplets by splitting them.
 Read more: https://arxiv.org/abs/1907.04819